-\begin{itemize} \item If one of those edges is painted blue, we obtain a blue path of length $a'$ where $a'\geq a$ such that the last $(k+1)^3$ vertices of this blue path are between $u_a$ and $u_b$.
-We have reached state $(a',b+1)$ in at most $a+c_k$ moves for some constant $c_k>0$. \item If all of those edges are painted red, we obtain a copy of some $S_k'[b+1]$ and a blue $P_a'$ for $a'=a-k$ such that the last $(k+1)^3-bk-k=(k+1)^3-(b+1)k$ vertices of the $P_a'$ are before the newly created nested matching of size $k$ and after $u_a$.
-We have reached state $(a',b+1)$ in at most $a+c_k$ moves for some constant $c_k>0$.\qedhere \end{itemize} \end{proof} The proof of Theorem~\ref{thm:partial-st-ives} follows by combining Claims~\ref{partialstivesc1}, \ref{partialstivesc2} and \ref{partialstivesc3}.
+\begin{itemize} \item If one of those $k$ edges is painted blue, we obtain a blue path of length $a'$ where $a'\geq a$ such that the last $(k+1)^3$ vertices of this blue path are between $u_a$ and $u_b$.
+We have reached state $(a',b,1)$ in at most $c_k$ moves for some constant $c_k>0$.
+See Figure~\ref{fig:cc'blue} for an illustration in this case. \item If all of those $k$ edges are painted red, we obtain a copy $S$ of some $S_k'[b]$ and a blue $P_{a'}$ for $a'=a-k$ with all vertices appearing before the newly created nested matching of size $k$.
+Moreover, the last $(k+1)^3-bk-k=(k+1)^3-(b+1)k$ vertices of the blue $P_a'$ are all between the endpoints of the most inside edge of the outside nested matching, and also either before or after all of the inside copies of the red nested matchings in $S$, or between two consecutive copies of nested matchings in $S$.
+Thus, we have reached state $(a',b,1)$ in at most $c_k$ moves for some constant $c_k>0$.
+See Figure~\ref{fig:cc'blue} for an illustration in this case.\qedhere \end{itemize} \end{proof}